Borough of Basildon: Governance

-Basildon Borough Council provides district-level services.
-County-level services are provided by Essex County Council.
+Basildon Borough Council provides district-level services, while County-level services are provided by Essex County Council.
 Parts of the borough are also covered by civil parishes, which form a third tier of local government.

 Political control

-The council has been under no overall control since the 2024 election, with Labour the largest party.
-An administration of Labour and the independent councillors subsequently formed to run the council.
+The council has been under no overall control since the 2024 election, with Conservatives and Labour the joint largest parties since the 2026 election.
+The council is run by a minority Conservative administration with support from Reform UK.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: